tugberkugurlu/ReactJsSamples/ReactReduxFormSample/README.md

 # Form Sample

-Assume that you have a form like below:
+Assume that you have a form like below to add a new person:

 ![](./.media/add-person.png)